-Table 6 shows the mean and median processing time for issuance of EADs to principal petitioners for U nonimmigrant status and their derivative family members in FY 2021.
-As noted earlier, principal petitioners placed on the waiting list and their derivative family members, residing in the United States, receive deferred action and are eligible for work authorization.12
+Table 6 shows the mean and median processing time for issuance of EADs to principal petitioners for U nonimmigrant status and their derivative family members in FY 2022.
+As noted earlier, principal petitioners and their derivative family members who receive a BFD grant or are placed on the waiting list, and are residing in the United States, are eligible for deferred action and work authorization.

 Principal U nonimmigrants are employment authorized incident to their U nonimmigrant status.
 Therefore, principal U visa petitioners in the United States are automatically issued an EAD upon approval of their petition for U nonimmigrant status and are not required to submit an application for employment authorization to receive an EAD.
 Derivative U nonimmigrants in the United States are also employment authorized incident to status but must submit an application for employment authorization to receive an EAD.
-Principal and derivative U visa petitioners who reside outside the United States when their petition is approved must submit an application for employment authorization upon admission to the United States to receive an EAD.
+Principal and derivative U visa